nus-cs2113-AY1920S2/duke/docs/README.md

 ## Features
-All possible input commands at any stage while running the application will be showed by a instruction list.
+All possible input commands at any stage while running the application will be showed on a instruction list.
 When selecting the instructions, you should key in the respective number assigned to your desired instruction in the list.